onecrayon/Handy.novaextension/README.md

 ## Included Clips

-Handy.sugar currently also includes some clips that I find helpful when working with Javascript and HTML.
+Handy currently also includes some clips that I find helpful when working with Javascript and HTML.

 * **Insert documentation comment**: `/**→`